tes-test-test/Darkchain-v0.01-Alpha/README.md

 If this is your first time forking our repo, this is all you need to do for this step:

-$ git clone git@github.com:[your_github_handle]/ethereum-org-website.git && cd ethereum-org-website
+$ git clone git@github.com:[your_github_handle]/darkchain.xyz.git && cd darkwood.capital
 If you've already forked the repo, you'll want to ensure your fork is configured and that it's up to date.
 This will save you the headache of potential merge conflicts.

 To configure your fork:

-$ git remote add upstream https://github.com/ethereum/ethereum-org-website.git
+$ git remote add upstream https://github.com/darkwood-capital?/?darkchain.xyz.git
 To sync your fork with the latest changes:

 $ git checkout dev